 At that point, this additional revenue stream can become another challenge in your life or another form of self-expression.

-Lowering expenses and earning money in retirement are three very clear ways to reduce the time until you are financially independent.
+Lowering expenses and earning money in retirement are two very clear ways to reduce the time until you are financially independent.

 What If: Reduce Spending & Earn Income?